Shell Field Guide

 When you have mostly small functions that are mostly pure, you compose them like you'd do in any other language.

 In the following snippet, we are in a release script.
-Some step builds a package inside an image, another step tests a package already built.
+Some step builds a package inside a docker container, another step tests a package already built.

 A nice way to build ubuntus, for example, is to add an ARG to the Dockerfile so we can build several ubuntu versions using the same file.